ctyeong/Riseholme-2021/README.md

 # Riseholme-2021 🍓

-This repository is the official storage of the *Riseholme-2021* dataset, which contains novel images collected for encouraging active research on "fruit" anomaly detection.
+This repository is the official storage of the novel *Riseholme-2021* dataset, which contains >3.5K images of strawberries at various growth stages along with anomalous instances.
 You can find the first introduction of the dataset in the following paper:

 ***"Self-supervised Representation Learning for Reliable Robotic Monitoring of Fruit Anomalies"***. *Taeyeong Choi, Owen Would, Adrian Salazar-Gomez, and Grzegorz Cielniak*. [\[arXiv:2109.10135\]](https://arxiv.org/abs/2109.10135)

 **Data collection** was performed in the "strawberry" research farm at the *Riseholme* campus of the University of Lincoln in UK.
-In particular, a commercial mobile robotic platform, *Thorvald*, was operated as shown below to move along the lanes in polytunnels whilst a side-mounted RGB camera was taking images of normal and anomalous strawberries at various maturity stages.
+In particular, a commercial mobile robotic platform, *Thorvald*, was operated as shown below to move along the lanes in polytunnels whilst a side-mounted RGB camera was taking images of normal and anomalous strawberries.

 ![](Figs/camera_rig.jpg)